Creighton vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Round

 Creighton Schedule Analysis

-- Against the No. 10 Villanova Wildcats on December 2, the Bluejays secured their signature win of the season, a 67-46 road victory.
+- When the Bluejays beat the Villanova Wildcats (No. 10 in the AP's Top 25) on December 2 by a score of 67-46, it was their signature win of the year thus far.

-- The Bluejays have tied for the 22nd-most Quadrant 1 wins in the country (six).
+- The Bluejays have six wins over Quadrant 1 opponents, tied for the 21st-most in the country.

+- Creighton has the most Quadrant 2 wins in the nation (nine).

 Creighton 2022-23 Best Wins